Abadrausar/Rubble-/other/Rubble Readme.txt

 I have put a huge amount of effort into making Rubble as flexible and powerful as possible, so newer features like tweak scripts and the new addon loader make Blast look like a toy, a cool, powerful toy, but a toy nonetheless.

-Blast is still a good utility, but if you don't mind learning a new scripting language Rubble is far more powerful.
+Blast is still a good utility, but if you don't mind learning a new scripting language (and even if you do) Rubble is far more powerful.

 ==============================================
 Install: